tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

   *Why is percipitation displayed in kg/m² instead of cm?*

   Because the DWD provides this data this way.
 This cannot be changed.
 Please consider that this unit is more precise regarding the amount of hail and snow.

-  *Does the app display the actual, current weather?*

-  No. This app is about weather forecasts.
-You see the weather you can expect to occur until the displayed time.
-The widgets (classic, bold, large) display the weather that will occur until the next full hour.

  Contributing
  ------------